The ultimate interview preparation framework. Part 2: initial screening with a recruiter

 So, a recruiter gave you a call, or wrote you an email asking to fill some Calendly slots up, and the day X finally came.
 Before you commence, know this: there are usually two types of recruiters: external (outsourced) recruiters and in-house recruiters.

 👉 The external recruiters are typically highly motivated in getting you hired, because a successful hire is their source of income.
 That is, they typically do a really brief screening, literary making sure that you can talk, verify that you know the relevant stack, you are not asking for a half a billion euro salary, maybe check for your motivation and other things of a sort.
-If there is nothing wrong here, you automatically go to step two.
+If there is nothing wrong here, you automatically move on to the next level.

 Big, well-established companies usually have in-house recruiters.
 Small start-ups can't or don't want to afford that, so their recruiters are all external.